emmyoop/changie_bot/README.md

 # changie_bot_autogenerate

 ### Description
 When using [changie](https://changie.dev/) to generate your changelog, it is useful to be able to autogenerate a changelog file in the format expected by changie when a bot creates a PR.
-This action creates a new yaml file, commit it with a specified bot and then the commit will be pushed to the PR.
+This action checks out the branch for the PR, creates a new changie yaml file, commits it and then pushes it to the PR.

 A common use is PRs created by dependabot.